pydata/xarray/doc/user-guide/hierarchical-data.rst

 This is useful because certain useful tree manipulation operations only make sense for hollow trees.

 You can check if a tree is a hollow tree by using the :py:class:`~xarray.DataTree.is_hollow` property.
-We can see that the Simpson's family is not hollow because the data variable ``"age"`` is present at some nodes which have children (i.e. Abe and Homer).
+We can see that the Simpson's family is not hollow because the data variable ``age`` is present at some nodes which have children (i.e. Abe and Homer).

 .. ipython:: python